 Banks and credit unions have invested heavily in efforts to improve the customer experience, but most have done little to innovate their pricing strategies.
-Competitive pressures from FinTechs and non-financial lenders, accelerating legislative change, dynamic interest rates and stagnant revenue growth outlook are adding to the growing list of challenges that mid-market financial institutions face.
+Competitive pressures from FinTechs and non-financial lenders, accelerating legislative changes, dynamic interest rates, and stagnant revenue growth outlook are adding to the growing list of challenges that mid-market financial institutions face.

 BankingBook provides coverage across retail and middle-market segments in two broad dimensions: